hrothmar/hrothmar.com/posts/2022-07-20 - Transparent animation using CSS Steps.md

 As you can see, step animation is quick and choppy, which is not a quality normally desired for animation, but we can leverage this choppiness to create some interesting visual illusions using very old animation techniques.

 <h2>Using Step Animations</h2>
 We can use the choppiness of the Steps property to our advantage by speeding up the animation length and creating the illusion of motion.
-You might recognize this effect from old <a href="https://en.wikipedia.org/wiki/Zoetrope" target="_blank" rel="noopener">zoetropes</a> (or any reel-based movie!).
+You might recognize this effect from old [zoetropes](https://en.wikipedia.org/wiki/Zoetrope) (or any reel-based movie!).
 By creating a long image that contains a sequence of individual frames from an animation, we can recreate the illusion motion with the help of the <code>steps()</code> animation timing property.
 To do this, find the number of frames in your animation, then use the number of frames as your <code>steps()</code> value.
 If your animation has 13 frames, you'd enter <code>steps(13)</code>!

 There is another optional value that we can to pass into the <code>steps()</code> function which affects the animation’s direction.
 <ul>